disha-22/disha-22.github.io/_projects/bio.md

 <h4>Bioinformatics Pipeline applied to Transcriptomics: From Quality Control to Functional Analysis</h4>

-An extremely challenging project that helped me get an understanding of the Bioinformatics pipeline used for DNA microarray data.
+This was an extremely challenging project that helped me get an understanding of the Bioinformatics pipeline used for DNA microarray data.
 With the knowledge and confidence gained from this internship, I am now trying out variations of the pipeline used in the internship to further deepen my understanding of Bioinformatics.

 <hr>